-Elective/Selective rotations - Requests must be submitted to the Department of Clinical Education at least eight weeks prior to the beginning of the rotation timeslot.
+Elective/Selective rotations - Requests must be submitted to the Department of Clinical Education at least 30 days prior to the beginning of the rotation time slot.
 Requests are submitted via the LECOM portal under the Clinical Education tab.
 Students must receive written approval from the appropriate medical education coordinator, DME/Regional Dean, and/or physician's office before submitting a rotation request for approval.

-Failure to submit the appropriate forms within the time frame allotted may result in the student's rotation being chosen by the Associate Dean/Assistant Dean of Clinical Education.
+If a rotation request is not submitted and/or there is no communication with the clinical education department at least 30 days prior, the student's grade for that rotation can be subject to a letter grade reduction.
+Students will not be penalized for rotations that fall through with proper documentation or they are not able to acquire a rotation on their own but communication is MUST.-Failure to submit the appropriate forms within the time frame allotted may also result in the student's rotation being chosen by the Associate Dean/Assistant Dean of Clinical Education.

-- Students are not permitted to be on a rotation without the written approval of the Department of Clinical Education. - No grade will be given for any rotation completed by the student without written authorization of the Clinical Education Office.
-Students violating this policy will be subject to the disciplinary discretion of the Student Promotion and Graduation Committee and will result in a failure or incomplete grade.
+- Students are not permitted to be on a rotation without the approval of the Department of Clinical Education. - No grade will be given for any rotation completed by the student without the written authorization of the Clinical Education Office.